merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/08_Warehousees.md

 This tab appears when you set the following configuration options: Admin panel: System -> Configuration -> Catalog -> Warehouses -> Mode -> Single -> Delivery Method -> Assigned Stores -> Save Config.

-The Stores option helps you to create a relation between a warehouse and a website (store or store view).
+The "Stores" option helps you to create a relationship between a warehouse and a website (store or store view).

 #### Shipping Methods